vvscode/docs/docs/verification/verification-for-android/verification-android-the-verification-process.md

 > **WARNING: Important**
 >
 > The phone number should be specified according to the E.164 number formatting (<http://en.wikipedia.org/wiki/E.164>) recommendation and should be prefixed with a <span class="title-ref">+</span>.
-See the section `Phone numbers <phonenumbers>` for details.
+See the section [Phone numbers](doc:phonenumbers) for details.

 ## Validate code manually